ulfbou/Dx.Domain/docs/DPI.md

    If so, the proposal is not a feature request – it is a request to change the project’s identity.

+5. **Is this mechanical support or semantic expansion?**
+   Purely mechanical, internal helpers that do not add vocabulary are acceptable;
+   anything that adds new domain nouns, workflow, policy, or coordination is not.

 Document DPI reasoning in the PR description when the decision is subtle.

 ---